 Díaz Rosaenz, Micaela (University of St.Gallen, FLACSO, Universidad Nacional de San Martín)

-Dr. Diaz Rosaenz completed and defended her dissertation titled, “La ciudadanía consumida: Política nacional, consumo y ciudadanía en Argentina y Brasil (2003-2015)” at the University of St.Gallen in August 2018 under the supervision of Prof. Dr. Yvette Sánchez (CLS-HSG) and Prof. Dr. Lívia Barbosa (PUC – Rio de Janeiro).
+Dr. Diaz Rosaenz is currently a Postdoctoral Fellow at Conicet and the National University of Avellaneda (CONICET-UNDAV) as well as an undergraduate Professor and Academic Coordinator of the Master’s Degree Program in Planning and Evaluation of Public Policies at the School of Politics and Government of the University of San Martín (EPyG-UNSAM).
+She is also a virtual tutor at FLACSO (Facultad Latinoamericana de Ciencias Sociales).
+Her topics of research include public policies, sociology of consumption, citizenship and inequality in Latin America.
+Dr. Diaz Rosaenz completed and defended her dissertation titled, “La ciudadanía consumida: Política nacional, consumo y ciudadanía en Argentina y Brasil (2003-2015)” at the University of St.Gallen (Switzerland) in August 2018 under the supervision of Prof. Dr. Yvette Sánchez (CLS-HSG) and Prof. Dr. Lívia Barbosa (PUC – Rio de Janeiro).
 The main aim of her research project was to analyze the preponderant place that consumption occupies (of the population in general and the popular sectors in particular) as an integral part of citizenship under the Kirchner and Partido dos Trabalhadores (Workers' Party) governments.
-Her dissertation seeks to address how the notion of citizenship around consumption was built.
-Micaela holds an MA in Public Policy and Development Management (Universidad Nacional General San Martín) and a BA in Sociology (Universidad de Buenos Aires).
-She taught at the Universidad de Avellaneda, is currently affiliated as a virtual tutor to FLACSO (Facultad Latinoamericana de Ciencias Sociales), and is the Academic Manager of two postgraduate programs at the Universidad Nacional de San Martín in Argentina.
+Dr. Diaz Rosaenz also holds an MA in Public Policy and Development Management (Universidad Nacional General San Martín) and a BA in Sociology (Universidad de Buenos Aires).

 Eichin, Nadja (University of St.Gallen)